 I am assuming that you are not interested in falsifying your data or following any other intentional malpractices.
 In case you wonder, if you get caught, you could face serious consequences that range from immediate nullification of your thesis to expulsion and/or immediate termination of your internship.

 As a single researcher (or small group of researchers) your attention should go towards offering to other scientists the possibility to access the data that you used for the analysis as well as your procedures.
-In other words, to follow good research practice:
+This video explain in a funny way why:

 - Carefully describe the procedures that you followed for obtaining the data.